isa-ulisboa/greends-ipython/README.md

   * [CS50P: CS50’s Introduction to Programming with Python](https://cs50.harvard.edu/python).
 Lectures (videos and notes), problems sets, shorts;
   * [CS50 codespace](https://cs50.dev/).
 VScode codespace that allows you to use a customized AI bot (CS50's duck debugger, or DDB for short) and test your solutions for CS50P proposed problems (you can access the codespace with your GitHub user).
   * [Python tutor](https://pythontutor.com/).
 Python Tutor is a online tool that lets you write code in a web browser and see what happens step-by-step as the computer runs it.
-  * Fenix webpage for the course (https://fenix.isa.ulisboa.pt/courses/intpy-846413499991952): administrative information and final grades
+  * [Fenix webpage for the course](https://fenix.isa.ulisboa.pt/courses/intpy-564938523285845): administrative information and final grades

   </blockquote>
 </details>